EagleClaw Capital Managment LLC Sells 175 Shares of The Coca-Cola Company (NYSE:KO)

-EagleClaw Capital Managment LLC reduced its stake in The Coca-Cola Company (NYSE:KO – Get Rating) by 1.1% during the second quarter, Holdings Channel.com reports.
-The firm owned 15,729 shares of the company’s stock after selling 175 shares during the quarter.
+EagleClaw Capital Managment LLC trimmed its position in The Coca-Cola Company (NYSE:KO – Get Rating) by 1.1% during the second quarter, according to its most recent 13F filing with the SEC.
+The fund owned 15,729 shares of the company’s stock after selling 175 shares during the period.
 EagleClaw Capital Managment LLC’s holdings in Coca-Cola were worth $990,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently bought and sold shares of KO.
-TRUE Private Wealth Advisors increased its stake in Coca-Cola by 1.0% in the 2nd quarter.
-TRUE Private Wealth Advisors now owns 16,296 shares of the company’s stock worth $1,025,000 after buying an additional 157 shares in the last quarter.
-Fiducient Advisors LLC increased its stake in Coca-Cola by 2.8% in the 1st quarter.
-Fiducient Advisors LLC now owns 5,843 shares of the company’s stock worth $365,000 after buying an additional 159 shares in the last quarter.
-Security Financial Services INC. increased its stake in Coca-Cola by 3.5% in the 1st quarter.
-Security Financial Services INC. now owns 4,710 shares of the company’s stock worth $292,000 after buying an additional 160 shares in the last quarter.
-West Branch Capital LLC increased its stake in Coca-Cola by 0.7% in the 2nd quarter.
-West Branch Capital LLC now owns 23,425 shares of the company’s stock worth $1,474,000 after buying an additional 160 shares in the last quarter.
-Finally, Clear Creek Financial Management LLC grew its position in shares of Coca-Cola by 1.5% during the first quarter.
-Clear Creek Financial Management LLC now owns 11,012 shares of the company’s stock valued at $683,000 after purchasing an additional 162 shares in the last quarter.
-68.93% of the stock is owned by institutional investors.
+Other hedge funds have also recently bought and sold shares of the company.
+Kiley Juergens Wealth Management LLC bought a new stake in shares of Coca-Cola during the 1st quarter worth approximately $649,000.
+IFM Investors Pty Ltd lifted its position in shares of Coca-Cola by 22.6% during the 1st quarter.
+IFM Investors Pty Ltd now owns 649,531 shares of the company’s stock worth $40,271,000 after buying an additional 119,599 shares during the last quarter.
+Tiedemann Advisors LLC raised its position in Coca-Cola by 3.7% in the first quarter.
+Tiedemann Advisors LLC now owns 13,759 shares of the company’s stock valued at $858,000 after purchasing an additional 491 shares during the last quarter.
+Avantax Advisory Services Inc. raised its position in Coca-Cola by 10.6% in the first quarter.
+Avantax Advisory Services Inc. now owns 120,083 shares of the company’s stock valued at $7,431,000 after purchasing an additional 11,519 shares during the last quarter.
+Finally, Dupont Capital Management Corp increased its stake in shares of Coca-Cola by 42.9% in the first quarter.
+Dupont Capital Management Corp now owns 53,743 shares of the company’s stock valued at $3,332,000 after buying an additional 16,146 shares during the period.
+68.93% of the stock is currently owned by institutional investors.

 Analyst Ratings Changes

 The business also recently declared a quarterly dividend, which will be paid on Thursday, December 15th.
-Stockholders of record on Thursday, December 1st will be paid a dividend of $0.44 per share.
+Investors of record on Thursday, December 1st will be paid a $0.44 dividend.
+The ex-dividend date of this dividend is Wednesday, November 30th.
 This represents a $1.76 annualized dividend and a dividend yield of 2.96%.
-The ex-dividend date is Wednesday, November 30th.
-Coca-Cola’s dividend payout ratio is presently 76.86%.
+Coca-Cola’s payout ratio is currently 76.86%.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks; flavored and enhanced water, and sports drinks; juice, dairy, and plant-based beverages; tea and coffee; and energy drinks.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.